bperei/comc-accident-aid-readme/README.md

 - Prices are only updated for a card when it is included in a search result
 - It is not an automatic price scraper, it does not run in the background
 - Functionality may be affected by future COMC website changes
+- Price and other stored data is local to your browser.
+This means if you install the script in another browser you will start from scratch.
+  There is a way to export/import the value of the local storage if needed.
+Only very small amount of clicking and copy-pasting needed.

 ## Known Issues